laviealon/calendar/phase0/CRC Model/Controller.md

 * activateFixedTaskScheduling: initiates scheduling and putting of fixed task if user chooses to add one to their schedule in UI

+* activateNonFixedTaskScheduling: initiates scheduling and putting of a non-fixed task if user chooses to add one to their schedule in UI

-* activateNonFixedTaskScheduling: initiate scheduling and putting of project based on user preferences
+* activateProjectScheduling: initiate scheduling and putting of project based on user preferences

 Collaborators:
 * Project